 In order to market and sell our medicines in the European Union, or EU, and many other jurisdictions, we or our collaborators must obtain separate marketing approvals and comply with numerous and varying regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 The regulatory approval process outside the United States generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the United States, a product must be approved for reimbursement before the product can be approved for sale in that country.
 We or our collaborators may not obtain approvals from regulatory authorities outside the United States on a timely basis, if at all.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the United States does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
-We may not be able to file for marketing approvals and may not receive necessary approvals to commercialize our medicines in any market.
+Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the United States does not ensure approval by regulatory authorities in other countries or jurisdictions and approval by one regulatory authority outside the United States does not ensure approvals and may not receive necessary approvals to commercialize our medicines in any market.